leeann-chu/leeann-chu/README.md

 <br />

 ### Personal Projects
 * [Clipboard/Voting bot](https://github.com/leeann-chu/clipboard-bot) | Discord bot with lots of odds and ends.
+Essentially my child of 0s and 1s

   📋 __Clipboard__
     - allows people to save text to a notes list (database is made in postgresql)